Siddharth-god/OpenLane-SoC-ProjectRepo/README.md

 Here we can do the Estimation [ to send the actual information from input to the flip-flop we will use Repeators/buffers to sustain the information for a long route ] - So it's like two people are standing on the sides of the river and they are trying to communicate but their voice can't cover the long distance so we use one or two or even three people on the boats and they pass the information to the other side.
 So this is how the buffers work.
 This Process is called __System integrity__.

 How the buffers work --> This repeators that we are using will create the replica of the original signal and sends it to the next repeator and that repeator will do the same.
-This way the signal integrity is maintained
+This way the signal integrity is maintained - And this process is done by doing the transition analysis to check whether we need the buffer or not.

 Drawback - This process takes too much place.